 Readers with learning disorders such as dyslexia or attention deficit disorders may have difficulty processing certain types of information.
-At Penn State, these users would primarily include those with learning disabilities, as this is the largest set of students registered with the Office of Disability Services.
+At Penn State, these users would primarily include those with learning disabilities, as this is the largest set of students registered with the Student Disability Resources.

 Experts generally recommend maintaining a consistent, simple interface so that

 users with cognitive impairments can process online information more easily.

 - Adjust writing style: